KaisenAmin/Config/README.md

 * **Check if the configuration file is empty:** Use isEmpty() to check if the configuration file is empty (contains no sections) or not.
 * **Get keys from a section:** Retrieves and prints all keys in a specified section of the configuration file.
 * **Check if a section exists:** This function checks if a specific section exists in the configuration file.
 This can be useful to avoid errors when trying to get or set keys in non-existent sections.
+* **Count keys in a section:** This function returns the number of keys in a specific section.
+This can be useful for understanding how many settings are in a specific section.

 ## Usage